MohammedHassan07/M-Cart/README.md

 # MCart

-MCart is a E-commerce web application in HTML, CSS, Javascript in frontend and Express, MongoDB in backend with Payment Integration
+MCart is a E-commerce web application built using HTML, CSS, Javascript in frontend and Express, MongoDB in backend with Payment Integration

 ## Installation